Coalescent point process of branching trees in varying environment

 We are also interested in the law of the children of the root conditioned to have alive descendants at a fixed generation.
-Observe that the survival probability up to generation $n$ is
+We note that the survival probability up to generation $n$ is given by

 For $Z_0=1$, we define $\zeta_n$ as the number of individuals at generation one having alive descendants at generation $n$.
-In particular, $\zeta_n$ has the law of
+In particular, $\zeta_n$ follows the distribution